tanishasethi27/CSE0001-DIGITAL-LITERACY/README.md

 ## Conclusion
 This project helped me understand digital literacy, online tools, and safe internet practices.
 It improved my communication skills and awareness about cyber threats.

+---

+Submission

+This repository is submitted via the VITyarthi portal as part of the course requirements.